TheGreyGhost/MinecraftByExample/README.md

   - [MBE01][01] - a simple cube
   - [MBE02][02] - a block with a more complicated shape
   - [MBE03][03] - a block (coloured signpost) with multiple variants- four colours, can be placed facing in four directions
+  - [MBE04][04] - a camouflage ("secret door") block which copies the appearance of adjacent blocks - uses ISmartBlockModel
   - [MBE08][08] - how to add a creative tab for organising your custom blocks / items

 ### Items